alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

-then be analyzed, just as `deref_helper` was, but we have to be careful - we can't just analyze `identity` in isolation - we have to analyze it with some extra information from the site where it is called (in this case, the knowledge that `identitiy`'s return value must be dereferenceable).
+then be analyzed, just as `deref_helper` was, but we have to be careful - we can't just analyze `identity` in isolation - we have to analyze it with some extra information from the site where it is called (in this case, the knowledge that `identity`'s return value must be dereferenceable).
 This extra information is the _context_ in which `identity` in analyzed, and by handling contexts our analysis models how data can enter a function through its arguments and leave through its return value[^escape].